WAP settings

 GPRS

-allows for what has become known as "always on" data connection
+and 3G allows for what has become known as an "always on" mobile Internet connection for web surfing and

 email.
 Your network operator must enable GPRS settings for